 - Anse De Weerdt: PhD-research project Travelling colonial pictures: Circulation of colonial magic lantern images between science, politics, and religion in Belgium (1885-1950)

-More about the team and the ongoing research on the Science at the Fair website.
+More about the team and the ongoing research on the Arts & Media Archaeology website.